2018 Energy Symposium - October 4, 2018

 He has also written on topics associated with Child Healthcare Policy.
 In particular, this prior work contributes to a recently established Bayesian Imputation methodology used to correct for missing racial and ethnic information in patient-level data.
 This research illustrates the importance of accounting for racial and ethnic disparities when evaluating the performance of healthcare policies.

-Carmen Velasquez has worked in the energy industry for over fifteen years.
+Carmen Velasquez is Vice President, Analytics in Darkhorse Analytics.
+Prior to joining Darkhorse Analytics, she was the Executive Director, Energy Programs with the Alberta School of Business, University of Alberta.
+Her role included co-leading the Centre for Research in Energy and the Environment, teaching, and developing new programs related to the Business School’s Natural Resources, Energy and Environment focus area.
+She has worked in the energy industry for over fifteen years.
 Her expertise covers fundamentals modeling and research across the energy spectrum of oil, natural gas, and power and throughout diverse geographical markets.
-Prior to joining U of A, she was a Director of Crude Oil Markets for IHS Energy, based in Edmonton, where she was responsible for the development of short and medium-term market views related to Canadian energy markets.
+Before joining the U of A, she was a Director of Crude Oil Markets for IHS Energy, based in Edmonton, where she was responsible for the development of short and medium-term market views related to Canadian energy markets.
 Before IHS, she was Head of Market Analytics for BP in Asia, based in Singapore, where she was responsible for creating analytics models to support short-term trading research, including refined product price outlooks.
 Ms. Velasquez also has experience in US and Canadian natural gas and power markets and previously held positions with BP and TransCanada in Houston and Calgary.
 She holds a BComm from the University of Calgary.

 Associate Partner, Climate Change, EHS and Sustainability Services